Finland proactively promotes Economy of Wellbeing

 This close inter-sectoral collaboration seeks to ensure that central and local governments and civil society build an economy of wellbeing together.

-International High-Level Group on the Economy of Wellbeing
+Priorities for promoting the Economy of Wellbeing

 Wellbeing Economy Governments (WEGo)